Lifetime ISA Frequently Asked Questions

 • whether the money you save in a Cash Lifetime ISA will be enough to meet your needs when you retire.

-Lifetime ISAs are available as a Cash or a Stocks and Shares option.
-Skipton offers a Cash Lifetime ISA only.
 Any time your circumstances change you should review whether the type of Lifetime ISA you have is still right for you.

 This information isn’t advice.
 You should seek financial advice if you’re thinking of changing your existing pension plans to invest in a Lifetime ISA.
 If you don’t understand the pension and tax rules when you make changes, you may not make the most of your retirement savings.
 This could mean you don’t have enough money to support you when you’re retired.

-• The estimated figures in columns 4 and 5 are based on standardised rates of return, which may not reflect actual or expected returns for your choice of investment for a Lifetime ISA and include the effect of inflation.
-They are not based on the rate of interest offered.
+The estimated figures in columns 4 and 5 are based on standardised rates of return.
+These may not reflect actual or expected returns for your chosen Lifetime ISA and may not include the effect of inflation.
+These are not based on the current rate of interest for the Skipton Cash Lifetime ISA.

-1. Age saving in a Lifetime ISA started 2.
-Total amount paid in by Lifetime ISA saver/investor 3.
-Total amount paid in, plus Lifetime ISA government bonus 4.
-Estimated outcome at age 60 from 0% return 5.
-Estimated outcome at age 60 from 5% return 6.
+1. Age saving in a Lifetime ISA started2.
+Total amount paid in by Lifetime ISA saver/investor3.
+Total amount paid in, plus Lifetime ISA government bonus4.
+Estimated outcome at age 60 from 0% return5.
+Estimated outcome at age 60 from 5% return6.
 Charges and estimated inflation would reduce a 5% return to

 Buying a house with your Lifetime ISA